June 23rd at 7pm

 The Adirondacks is a region known for sustainability and environmental stewardship, but did you know a large portion of Adirondack residents cannot put solar panels directly on their residences and businesses?
 Community solar can solve that issue through the installation of a shared solar farm.
 Join Conrad Karsten of Saranac Lake Community Solar and Witter Swanson of The Wild Center’s Youth Climate Program Advisory Board for a conversation on the value of shared solar energy.
 Witter and Conrad will discuss the current effort taking place to bring locally generated green power to the region while providing material savings on energy to its residents and businesses.
 As part of the Adirondack Pollinator Project and in partnership with AdkAction, Saranac Lake Community Solar will be creating pollinator habitat below solar arrays to support native species of bees, butterflies, and other pollinators.

-This webinar and Q&A will be held via Zoom and streamed live on The Wild Center’s Facebook page.
+This webinar and Q&A will be held via Zoom and streamed live on this page and The Wild Center’s Facebook page.